-- 24. In every diocese the Diocesan Basic Stipend (DBS) is defined as the stipend paid to the greatest number of clergy of incumbent status within the diocese and is also the minimum stipend paid to incumbents in the diocese.
-Of the 5532 (5659 in 2017/18) incumbent status clergy paid through the Church Commissioners' central payroll at the time of reporting, 96% (93% in 2017/18) were paid at the level of the DBS. - 25.
+- 27. In every diocese the Diocesan Basic Stipend (DBS) is defined as the stipend paid to the greatest number of clergy of incumbent status within the diocese.
+Of the 5,541 (5532 in 2018/19) incumbent status clergy paid through the Church Commissioners' central payroll at the time of reporting, 96% (96% in 2018/19) were paid at the level of the DBS. - 28.
 The National Average Stipend (NAS) is an average of all the clergy receiving the Diocesan Basic Stipend weighted by the number of clergy receiving it in each diocese.
-At the time of reporting the National Average Stipend increased by £480 to £26,230 (£25,750 in 2017/18). - 26.
-The gap between the NAS and the NSB remained broadly unchanged at £280 (£310 in 2017/18).
-No diocesses pay a stipend below the level of the NMS to any clergy in full time posts - 27.
-The CSA has ceased production of Regional Stipends Benchmarks (RSBs). - 28.
-Apart from the stipend, the main elements of the clergy remuneration package are the provision of housing (including the cost of rent, Council Tax, water charges, maintenance, and building insurance) and a non-contributory Church Pension.
-The CSA's stipends levels are set on the basis that housing is provided, and that costs relating to the provided housing (including rent, Council Tax, water charges, maintenance, and building insurance) are paid on behalf of clergy. - 29.
-Under arrangements agreed with HM Revenue & Customs (HMRC) parochial clergy may receive part of their stipend paid free of tax and National Insurance in reimbursement of heating, lighting, cleaning and garden upkeep (HLC) costs. - 30.
-In order to assess how clergy stipend compares with prices and wages, the CSA monitors increases in clergy stipends against inflation and average earnings.
-The table below shows how stipends since 2007 compare to inflation as measured by the Retail Price Index (RPI) and other indices.
-RPI in the 12 months to September 2018 was 3.3%.
+At the time of reporting the National Average Stipend increased by £470 to £26,700 (£26,230 in 2018/19). - 29.
+The gap between the NAS and the NSB remained broadly unchanged at £260 (£280 in 2018/19).
+Dioceses are responsible for ensuring that no clergy are paid below the National Minimum Stipend. - 30.
+The Diocesan Basic Stipends are shown at section five.
+A range of stipends were paid.
+The lowest was £25,860 (£610 below the NSB) and the highest was £28,444 (£1,974 above the NSB).
+The level paid to Archdeacons ranged from £35,400 to £37,674 compared with a national recommended figure of £36,100 for archdeacons appointed on or after 1 April 2004 and £37,500 for archdeacons appointed before 1 April 2004. - 31.
+Apart from the stipend, the main elements of the clergy remuneration package are the provision of rent free housing for the better performance of the duties of office (including the payment of Council Tax, water charges, housing maintenance, and building insurance) and a non-contributory Church Pension.
+The CSA's stipends levels are set on the basis that housing is provided, and that costs relating to the provided housing (including rent, Council Tax, water charges, maintenance, and building insurance) are paid on behalf of clergy. - 32.
+Under arrangements agreed with HM Revenue & Customs (HMRC) parochial clergy may receive part of their stipend paid free of tax and National Insurance as a contribution towards heating, lighting, cleaning and garden upkeep (HLC) costs.

+33. In order to assess how clergy stipend compares with prices and wages, the CSA monitors increases in clergy stipends against inflation and average earnings.
+The table below shows how stipends since 2010 compare to inflation as measured by the Retail Price Index (RPI), Consumer Price Index (CPI) and other indices.
+RPI in the 12 months to August 2019 was 2.6% and CPI was 1.7%.